 For example, let’s take IrfanView.
 This program has automatic color correction and support command line parameters as well.
 In any folder create a text file named i_view64.ini if you use the 64-bit version of IrfanView, or i_view32.ini if you use the 32-bit version.
 Copy the below lines to this file:

 In JpegMedic ARWE , in the Post process command line box insert the following line:

 Make sure to provide the correct path to IrfanView if it is installed in another folder.
 Insert the real path to i_view64.ini instead of D:\IniPath\.
 Do not include i_view64.ini to the path.
 The %1 string is a service part of the command line, JpegMedic ARWE will substitute the full name of the saved file in place of this placeholder, without quotes.

-With such settings JpegMedic ARWE will execute IrfanView for automatic color correction for every saved JPEG file that the program has successfully recovered.
+With such settings JpegMedic ARWE will execute IrfanView for automatic color correction for every saved JPG file that the program has successfully recovered.